Can Artificial Intelligence be Creative?

 “As the Liberty lads o’er the sea

 Will die fighting, or live free,

 And down with all kings but King Ludd!”

 – Lord Byron, 1816

-This is the first stanza from the inflammatory “Song for the Luddites”’ written by Lord Byron in 1816.
-Luddites were a radical anti-technology movement in the 19th century England.
-Byron was not a Luddite himself, but had sympathies for their cause.
+Creativity is a challenging concept to define, but it is not difficult to recognize.
+Clearly, on a creativity scale, AI falls far behind Byron.
+By the way, Byron was not a Luddite but had sympathies for their cause.
+(Luddites were a radical anti-technology movement in 19th century England.)
 Interestingly, Lord Byron is also the father of Ada Lovelace, who is often described as the world’s first computer programmer.
 Lovelace is credited for creating the first algorithm that was put to use in her friend Charles Babbage’s Analytical Engines.
-Lovelace also proposed that “until a machine can originate an idea that it wasn’t designed to, it can’t be considered intelligent in the same way
+Lovelace also proposed that “until a machine can originate an idea that it wasn’t designed to, it can’t be considered intelligent in the same way humans are.”

 In 2001, this approach inspired a group of engineers led by Selmer Bringsjord to come up with the Lovelace test, which many computer scientists consider a better replacement for the outdated Turing test.
 A computer can pass the Lovelace test only if it produces an outcome it was not programmed to.
 For example, a novel idea or an original painting.
 However, there is one more condition of the Lovelace test: the software output should surprise the human designer of the program.
 She should not be able to tell how the program achieved that outcome.